Some Electronic Resources

 manuscripts in the UK, that of Corpus Christi College Cambridge.

 - Princeton University Digital Library: http://pudl.princeton.edu.
-Includes a few western medieval manuscripts, two of which are to be found in the Scheide Collection.
+Includes a number of western medieval manuscripts, many of which can be found in the section devoted to Treasures of the Manuscripts Division.
 Note also the fascinating collections of Islamic and Yemeni manuscripts.

 - Research Library at Olomuc: http://dig.vkol.cz/.

 A small library of later medieval manuscripts in digital facsimile.
 The apparatus

 is in Czech, but many of the titles are in Latin.

 - St Laurentius Digital Library: http://laurentius.ub.lu.se/.
 Digital images of sixty-four manuscripts in the Library of Lund University.